vlldnt/holbertonschool-simple_shell/README.md

 - All your header files should be include guarded
 - Use system calls only when you need to

-## Quick overview of the repository
+## Quick overview of the repository :bookmark_tabs:
 | File name          | Description                                                                  |
 | -----------------: |  ---------------------------------------------------------------------------- |
 | [builtin.c](https://github.com/vlldnt/holbertonschool-simple_shell/blob/main/builtin.c) | Handle the execution of the built in "exit" and "env" |